Lai (surname): Origins

-Marquis Shu Ying and his succeeding descendants continued to rule the State of Lai well until the year 538 B.C for a total of 14 generations when it was conquered by King Ling of Chu (reign 540–529 BC).
-The last ruler was Marquis Tian (赖添公).
+Viscount Shu Ying and his succeeding descendants continued to rule the State / Viscounty of Lai (賴子国) until the year 538 B.C for a total of 14 generations when it was conquered by King Ling of Chu (reign 540–529 BC).
+The last ruler was Viscount Tian (賴添公).

 Many Lais were dispersed to the south during their defeat by the Chu state; some changed their surname to escape persecution.
 As in the case of those who fled to the neighboring states of Luo (羅) and Fu (傅), some adopted the Luo (or Loh) or Fu (or Poh, Po) surname.
 (Because of this, the Lai, the Fu and the Luo are closely related).

 Others migrated north and settled in Da Yan (Yanling County, Henan).
 Most of them adopted the surname Lai (賴) to commemorate their old state.